Gentlemen’s Quarterly (GQ) Logo PNG

 1958 – 1967

-Apparel Arts was transformed into Gentlemen’s Quarterly and began to use a two-tier logo without a sewing needle.
+Apparel Arts was renamed Gentlemen’s Quarterly and began using a two-tier logo without a sewing needle.
 Its new name was placed at the bottom and was almost invisible compared to the massive monogram “GQ.”
 For the long inscription, the designers chose a font with rectangular serifs and a very bold grotesque for the two letters.

 1967 – today